MedBlog

 If you don’t feel well, stay home and avoid close contact with others including pets – especially if you have an unusual rash.
 Call your doctor if you have symptoms and discuss your next steps.

-Currently, people in the U.S. with monkeypox are advised to quarantine at home until symptoms resolve.
+Currently, people in the U.S. with mpox are advised to quarantine at home until symptoms resolve.
 The majority of patients will recover without medical intervention.
 In severe cases, patients may require hospitalization and medication to clear the virus.

-Right now, there is no directive for mass vaccination like we saw with COVID-19 – even for healthcare providers – due to the very low number of cases and limited spread.
+Right now, there is no directive for mass vaccination like we saw with COVID-19 – even for health care providers – due to the very low number of cases and limited spread.
 However, if you have been exposed, talk with your doctor about whether you need to be vaccinated.
 People planning to travel to Western Europe or Africa should follow the CDC’s travel notice information to protect themselves and others.

 Just as we’ve been doing the last few years, make sure to follow basic self-protection guidelines: wash your hands regularly, pay attention to potentially suspicious symptoms, and keep your distance from others if you are experiencing even mild symptoms.